-What’s Thanksgiving without mashed potatoes, mashed turnips (not my favorite but I hear people talk about it a lot!), mashed sweet potatoes, mashed butternut squash….you get the idea, we are mashing something.
-See why we include a mallet with our Thanksgiving Gift Sets? (these make great hostess gifts!)
+What’s Thanksgiving without mashed potatoes, mashed turnips, mashed sweet potatoes, mashed butternut squash….you see why we include a mallet with our Thanksgiving Gift Sets?
+(These make great hostess gifts!)
 Mallets are so multi-functional!
 The biggest complaint about the mashed veggies is that there is no taste.
 People forget to season their veggies in the cooking process.
 I highly recommend the J.O.
 Garlic Pepper!
 Just add it while the potatoes/veggies are boiling.
 What about J.O. #1?
-I’ve never tried it but it’s a seasoning people love on potatoes.
-And if you add a little brown sugar to your mashed squashes, #1 would add a nice spicy twist.
-Cajun seasoning would work, too!
+Add a little brown sugar to your mashed squashes, too and #1 would add a nice spicy twist.

 The best part about the cranberry sauce is the star of anise, a fresh orange, three cloves and a cinnamon stick!
-The great thing about Thanksgiving is the smells that the kitchen wafts throughout the house.
+The great thing about Thanksgiving is the smells that the kitchen sprinkles throughout the house.
 Not cooking?
 Put some cinnamon, anise, orange and cloves in water, let simmer on the stove and voila, you’ve got the smells and you are fooling the whole family into thinking you are slaving away!

-Keep in mind that Thanksgiving is an all day eating spree so dessert is a necessity.
+Keep in mind that Thanksgiving is an all-day eating spree so dessert is a necessity.
 Sprinkle some J.O.
 Pumpkin Pie spice on top of your coffee or hot chocolate and enjoy a nice big slice of pie.
 You can sprinkle some J.O.
-Pumpkin Pie spice onto your brownies, your ice cream, your pound cake, your cream cheese frosted pumpkin cupcakes…what’s your favorite recipe using J.O.
+Pumpkin Pie spice onto your brownies, your ice cream, your pound cake, your cream cheese frosted pumpkin cupcakes…mmmm….what’s your favorite recipe using J.O.
 Pumpkin Pie spice?
 Let us know on Facebook or Twitter -if we select your idea, you could win a prize!

 Stock up on all your favorite spices.
-It’s that time of year when you need spice!
+It’s that wonderful time of year and spice is nice!

 Keep it spicy ~